ematsuno/MLAI_Emeritus_Course_23/README.md

 For people in their 20s with children tend to grab coffee at higher frequencies than those who do not have children.
-People with children drops to it's lowest in the early 30s, where as that same age shows that people without children provides a higher percentage.
+People with children drop to it's lowest in the early 30s, whereas that same age shows that people without children provide a higher percentage.

 <img src="images/coffeeAcceptanceAge.png" width="75%">